 Do You Need a Sump Pump?

 Whether or not you need a sump pump can depend on a variety of factors.
 How much rain do you get in your part of the country?
 Where does your house sit—high on a hill or down in a valley?
 How deep is the water table?
 When was your house constructed?

 A sump pump is not a tremendously expensive item.
 If you are building in an area where you might be susceptible to water in the basement or crawl space—near a body of water, in a low area, somewhere where you can expect a lot of rain—it’s probably good sense to simply have one installed.
 Once installed, it won’t cost much…only the electricity to run it.
 But if you don’t put one in, you could face significant expense of you develop mold or have a flood in the basement.

-At Public Service Plumbers, we will take your call 24 hours a day, seven days a week, and can send our technicians to your home or business anytime, day or night.
+At Public Service Plumbers and AC, we will take your call 24 hours a day, seven days a week, and can send our technicians to your home or business anytime, day or night.
 Our plumbers are all factory-trained and factory-certified.